caizhitan/eNutri_Project/README.md

   <img width="200" alt="image" src="https://github.com/caizhitan/eNutri_Dispenser/assets/165815210/bf365394-b788-4d58-9889-5e2864e34bb6">

 ## Technology details
-- Nutri app is developed using react native, being able to cater to both iphone and android phone was a requirement for this project, it was chosen as it has similar features to react.
+- Nutri App is developed using React Native, to cater for both iphone and android users was a requirement for this project, it was chosen as it also has similar features to React
 - Using a native app allows the user to access their camera and photo library to upload photos for AI detection
 - Using the MVC architecture alongside REST api to effectively display the correct data to the user

-### AI image detection
+### AI image detection (Intelligent  Nutri)
 - Using a YOLOv5 model, we are able to categorise and bound images to analyse
 - Using a flask server, it is able to take in API calls and run the model using pyTorch